 A similar principle applies to narcissi.
 Bigger bulbs will give you multiple flower stems while smaller bulbs will give you just one.
 Bigger really is better!

 Because Farmer Gracy represents a Dutch bulb-growing family with a proud heritage that goes back for generations, we’re not about to spoil our reputation with undersized bulbs.
-Bulbs are carefully graded, and those that are still too small will be held back form the market, giving them another year to reach the ideal size.
+Bulbs are carefully graded, and those that are still too small will be held back from the market, giving them another year to reach the ideal size.

 Although fungal bulb rot is easy to spot, there are more insidious diseases that can attack plants, preventing them from doing their best in your garden.
 Some growers will offload virus-infected bulbs on the market in unbranded packaging.
 The results may be disappointing.
 Simply put, a sick plant won’t perform as well as a healthy one, just as you aren’t at your best when you’re ill.